 Why Athletes Swear By Using Saunas To Treat Muscle Pain And To Enhance Performance

-Posted in Health benefits of sauna, on August 16, 2018 By Admin
+Posted in Health benefits of sauna, on August 16, 2018

 A Sauna is a nice addition to a residential home, to be used for relaxation, pain relief, healthcare and more.
 In addition, there are countless sauna benefits for athletes well, and not just for post-workout muscle recovery.
 Rhonda Perciavalle-Patrick, Ph.
 D., explains that heightening your body temperature for short bursts, by spending some time in the sauna, may offer exaggerated improvements to an athlete’s performance.
 She calls this “hyperthermic conditioning,” which developing research suggests has many positive effects on your body, from boosted endurance to the growth of new brain cells.
 There are various studies that have been done, specifically of how saunas assist in muscle pain relief, functioning endurance and athletic performance enhancement, in athletes.
 Here are some of its findings: